-It is with great pride and excitement that I write this letter of introduction as the newly appointed Principal of Rodeo Palms Junior High.
-I am honored for the opportunity to become part of the RPJH family and build upon all the great things already in place.
+It is with great pride and excitement that I write this letter of introduction as the Principal of Rodeo Palms Junior High.
+I am honored to be apart of the RPJH family.

 I would like to take the opportunity to share a few professional and personal things about myself.
 I am originally from the very small town of Grapeland, Texas where I was raised on a horse ranch before we moved to the Houston area at the end of my 8th grade school year.
 My husband and I currently live within the Rodeo Palms Junior High community and our youngest child just finished her 8th grade year.
 We have been nothing but pleased with her experience at RPJH.
 We have a total of four children (1 son and 3 daughters) and two granddaughters.
 Our two oldest children have already graduated high school and college, and next year we will have two children attending Manvel High School.
 In addition to our children, we have four dogs (all girls) that are just as spoiled as our children.